zmike/zmike.github.io/_posts/2021-07-07-gratitude.md

 ## How Does Open Source Work?
 Those of you who are veterans are rolling your eyes.
 Another post about the glory of Open Source.

-The thing about Open Source is that it's
+The thing about Open Source is that it's sort of whatever you make of it.
+At its core, it's about getting people together to solve a problem—community building.
+Whether that community is large or small, the goal is the same: write some quality software.

+To that end, you've got your usual corporate powerpoint slide of community roles:
+* maintainers
+* developers
+* reviewers
+* whatever other buzzwords are currently relevant

+In Mesa, the *maintainer* and *developer* roles are mostly synonymous